Hi! I'm Alan. And I'm here to share what I've learned as a Shamanic Practitioner over the last 30 years.

 Maybe I'm an idealist, but so what.

 Personally, I'd love to achieve location independence (being able to work from anywhere in the world).
 And I'd love to travel more often (perhaps as a speaker?).
-I'd also like to finally complete the book I'm working on that focuses on the spiritual principles I've used over the last 30 years, and the practices that integrate them into daily life.
+I'd also like to finally complete both the book, and the online course that I'm currently creating.

 And maybe one day I'll have an annual spiritual retreat where we can come together and immerse ourselves in meditation, communion with nature, and the celebration of our Sacred Selves.